lulzzz/datalayer/docs/docs/home/index.md

 Datalayer solutions make life easier, more productive, cheaper and bring more business value.

 + [Devops](/docs/who/devops) use the Kuber CLI to create the Kubernetes cluster and deploy the needed Applications.
 You also get the Kuber UI WEB user interface if you prefer fancy screens.
-This is achieved in `Exploration` and `Assembly` environments.
+This is achieved in `Exploration` and `Alpha` environments.
 + [Data Scientists](/docs/who/data-scientists) use the Data Studio to explore and share insights in a visual way, in private or in public (e.g. on Twitter).
 + [Business](/docs/who/business) review the Data Scientist insights in their favorite environement like Microsoft Office 365.